soulgeo/todoapi/README.md

 # Todo-list RESTful API

-An API service built with the Django REST Framework for the purposes of the Software as a Service, Features complete unit tests and httpie tests.
+An API service built with the Django REST Framework for the purposes of the Software as a Service, Features complete unit tests and httpie tests.\
+\
+The application is dockerized and deployed using fly.io, and you can read its openapi-style manual here: https://todoapi-bitter-forest-5754.fly.dev/api/docs/

 ## How to Run